Google Map · Climbing Area Map

 Joshua Tree is a world famous area with thousands of routes, countless boulder problems and a very limited number of campsites.
 Long popular as a winter destination, it's appeal has only grown throughout the years as climbers of all abilities have discovered the mild temperatures, grippy rock and surreal landscape which make it a must visit area on any climber's list.

-That said, sometimes Joshua Tree's popularity outgrows its carrying capacity, and is often the case, overnight camping can become very scarce, very fast.
-While the park service has made strides to expand the number of campsites, it has strengthened its rules about the number of campers per site, along with the number of vehicles per site.
+In recent years, Joshua Tree's popularity has outgrown its carrying capacity.
+There are 500 campsites in the park, but camping can become very scarce, very fast.
 Current prices of overnight camping can be found here, along with other specific campground information.
 Other overnight options are listed below.